What is peer support?

 Peer support occurs when people provide knowledge, experience, and emotional, social or practical help to each other.

-In this module, we will explore the roots of peer support, its essential values and give some practical examples of peer support in action.
+Here, we explore the roots of peer support, its essential values and give some practical examples of peer support in action.

 Learn about some of the different types of peer support by clicking on the images below.

 In this module, we explore the roots of peer support, its core values, benefits and drawbacks.
 We also examine Hearing Voices Groups as an example of peer support in action.
 Use the grid below to find out more.